BurdaMagazinOrg/module-ad_entity/README.md

 Enabling backend appliance mode means that the context will be collected as
 <em>backend context data</em>, and this data will be applied on the server-side.

+## Javascript Events

+As an alternative way for adjusting the display and behavior of your ads, the Advertising implementations might provide events for you.

+The AdTech implementation provides the event <code>atf:BeforeLoad</code>
+which is being triggered right before <code>atf_lib.load_tags()</code>
+is called with the <code>load_arguments</code> array.

+The DFP implementation provides the event <code>dfp:BeforeDisplay</code>
+which is being triggered right after the slot definition and before the display instruction, giving you the options to act on the <code>slot</code> and its corresponding <code>targeting</code>.

 # Tips for avoiding possible problems

 It's recommended to always display your Advertising entities through